aclemons/emailrelay/doc/userguide.rst

 Google mail
 ===========
-To send mail via Google mail's SMTP gateway you will need to obtain a new *application password* from Google.
-Log in to your Google account and look for the account's security settings and then *app passwords*.
+To send mail via Google mail's SMTP gateway you will need to obtain a new *application password* from Google: log in to your Google account and look for the account's security settings and then *app passwords*.
 Create the password for E-MailRelay selecting an application type *other*.